 Heterogeneous networks (HetNets) consist of large (macro) cells with high transmit power (typically 5 W – 40 W) and small cells with low transmit power (typically 100 mW – 2 W).
-The small cells are distributed beneath the large cells and can run on the same frequency as the large cell (co-channel), or on a… Read More »
+The small cells are distributed beneath the large cells and can run on the same frequency as the large cell (co-channel), or on a different frequency.
+As… Read More »

 I have already address peak LTE data rates and showed how they’re calculated.
 But what type of data rates would a user actually experience?
 This is what really matters from a quality of experience perspective.

 I like to focus on LTE capacity in the next few blog entries and present what can realistically be obtained.
 I have seen wild figures, mainly pushed by system vendors and consumed by many operators, journalist and writers who like to wow readers of the promise of new technologies.
 For network operators, erring on capacity expectations has negative consequences as capacity fundamentally impact the cost of the network both on the access side and the backhaul side.
 Inflated capacity figures would lead to under-dimensioning on the access side and over-dimensioning on the backhaul side.